harish201105/Information-Retrieval-System-GenAI-Using-LangChain/README.md

-# Generative AI - Information Retrieval System Using LangChain and PaLM2
+# Generative AI - Information Retrieval System Using LangChain and Gemini 2.0 flash

 This repository contains an **Information Retrieval System** built using **LangChain** and **Generative AI (GenAI)** technologies.
 The system is designed to retrieve relevant information from a knowledge base or external documents using state-of-the-art natural language processing techniques.
 By leveraging LangChain's modular framework and the power of GenAI, this project enables efficient, context-aware information retrieval for a wide range of applications.